Kimberly-Rodriguez/SkillsList/README.md

 ## Tools

 This application was built using datepicker widget `datepikcer()`, autocomplete widget `autocomplete()`, and interactivity like `sortable()` so that the list of skills can be reorganized and sorted using drag-and-drop functionality.
+Used the following site : https://jqueryui.com/sortable/#placeholder to identify the right widget for this application.

 ## Contact